 Driving Should Be A Right (and Why Pennsylvania Sucks)

-Today I learned about a disturbing story in Pennsylvania.
-A guy visited his doctor.
-In the visit, he shared that he drinks 6-8 beers a day.
-A few weeks after the visit, the state suspends his driver’s license.
+Today I learned about a disturbing story in Pennsylvania: a guy told his doctor he has 6-8 beers a day, then the state suspends his driver’s license.

 What happened?
-Pennsylvania law requires doctors to report conditions that dramatically affect a person’s ability to drive.
-This is understandable in the case of problems like blindness, insanity, loss of limbs, and dementia.
+Pennsylvania requires doctors to report conditions that dramatically affect a person’s ability to drive.
+This makes sense for things like blindness or dementia.

 Driving should be considered a right.
 It’s alright for driving to be a limited right with age restrictions.
 The right should be taken away or amended if there is just cause.
-But driving must fundamentally be a right.
+But state must have the burden of proving the restriction’s need, not the other way around.

-It bothers me that this guy’s license was taken away even though he has not been caught in a DUI and his last DUI was over two decades ago.
-If the doctor reported this observation, and the patient was caught with a DUI after this report, then the doctor’s report would justify more severe consequences.
-But to remove this guy’s license just because he was sharing important information with his doctor and not admitting to a crime is asinine.
+It immensely bothers me that an innocent citizen’s license was taken away.
+If the doctor reported this observation, and the patient was caught with a DUI after this report, then the doctor’s report may justify more severe consequences.
+But it’s asinine to remove an innocent person’s license just because he was sharing important information with his doctor.
 It’s like being hauled in for wife beating just because someone came to a doctor with a wrist injury that is suggestive of the injured person having hit something–anything.

-One thing that separates free societies from the commies and Nazis and fascists and Islamists and tyrannical regimes is the respect for individual liberties and rights.
-Part of this respect means you need a real, actual, factual reason to curtail rights.
-Part of this respect also means you don’t rip off someone’s balls just for toeing a line.
-You don’t treat people like robots whose whole life’s purpose is to exactingly meet every rule you set upon them.
-You cannot expect perfection, and you must tolerate some degree of imperfect behavior.
-(That’s why speed laws say “reasonable and prudent” instead of “perfect and 100% guaranteed risk free”.)
+Free societies are special because of a respect for individual liberties and rights.
+This means you need a valid reason to curtail rights.
+This means you don’t execute people just for toeing a line.
+This means you don’t treat people like robots, whose whole life’s purpose is to exactingly meet every rule.
+In free societies, you cannot expect perfection, and you must tolerate, if not explicitly permit, imperfect behavior.
+That’s why speed laws require “reasonable and prudent” speeds, not “perfect and guaranteed risk-free” speeds.

-The line between “simply imperfect” and “downright dangerous or malicious” is open for debate.
-But this guy wasn’t even given a chance to cross the line, and it’s an utter shame he was treated this way.
+The line between “imperfect” and “dangerous or malicious” is open for debate.
+But this guy wasn’t even given a chance to nudge that line.

 You ever see the movie Minority Report?
 The movie’s premise is: